frederic-perez/AmE-dictionary/data/idioms.md

 __in the loop__ :three::hammer:
 __in the lurch__ In a particularly awkward, difficult, or troublesome situation. _I’ll really be left in the lurch if the manager decides to quit before this project is finished._ _The TV series was left in the lurch._
 __in the making__ :five::hammer:
-__in the middle of nowhere__ :three: In a place that is far away from other people, houses, or cities. _We got lost in the middle of nowhere._
+__in the middle of nowhere__ :four: In a place that is far away from other people, houses, or cities. _We got lost in the middle of nowhere._
 __in the midst of (something)__ :four::hammer:
 __in the midst__
 __in the mix__
 __in the money__
 __in the name of__ __2__ With someone or something as a basis, reason, or motivation. _They’re releasing the documents in the name of transparency, but I don’t think anyone is really interested in them._ _How many people have been killed in the name of religion?_
 __in the next breath__ :three: (especially when speaking) In or at the very next moment or opportunity; in a very short space of time. _The boss spent nearly an hour talking about how we had to cut spending in the office, but in the next breath, he was telling his secretary to upgrade his company car._
-__in the nick of time__ :three: Just at the critical moment; just in time. _I got to the drugstore just in the nick of time.
+__in the nick of time__ :four: Just at the critical moment; just in time. _I got to the drugstore just in the nick of time.
 It’s a good thing, because I really need this medicine!_
 __in the nude__ _Sleeping in the nude._
 __in the offing__ :dart::two: __1__ In the near or immediate future; soon to come: _with exams finished and graduation in the offing._ _A budding rivalry could be in the offing._ __2__ Nearby; at hand.
 __in the pipeline__ :dart::two: In progress or about to be started or implemented. _Don’t worry, your raise is in the pipeline for next quarter._